cocos/cocos-docs/en/editor/publish/setup-native-development.md

 [Java SE Development Kit 8 Downloads](https://www.oracle.com/java/technologies/downloads/#java8)

-Before downloading, make sure to select the operating system and architecture that matches your machine, and run the installer after the download is complete.
+Before downloading, make sure to select the operating system and architecture that matches the machine architecture and operating system.
+Run the installer after the download is complete.

 After the installation is complete, please confirm that the `java` command is valid on the command line.
 Input the following code into Mac terminal or Windows command line tool to check: